 Meaning

-In the quote “Human relations are built on feeling, not on reason or knowledge.
-And feeling is not an exact science like all spiritual qualities, it has the vagueness of greatness about it.,” the emphasis is on wisdom.
-It highlights the thought that reflection reveals deeper truths while implying that understanding takes time.
+The message behind “Human relations are built on feeling, not on reason or knowledge.
+And feeling is not an exact science like all spiritual qualities, it has the vagueness of greatness about it.” revolves around wisdom.
+It suggests that reflection reveals deeper truths, making it relatable to many people's experiences.

 Theme